lsmenicucci/mk-fdeps/README.md

 # `mk-fdeps`

 A binary that extracts dependencies between Fortran program units across multiple source files and generates corresponding Make recipes.
+Only free format is supported for now.
 Preprocessing and submodules are supported but not yet widely tested, please report any bugs.

 Sample output:
 ```